-For starters, you’ll receive a choice of five different Naan breads.
-They are Traditional Naan, Garlic-Ginger Naan, Spiced Naan, Onion Kulcha, or Paneer Paratha.
+For starters, you’ll receive a choice of five different pieces of Naan bread.
+Choices are Traditional Naan, Garlic-Ginger Naan, Spiced Naan, Onion Kulcha, or Paneer Paratha.

 The service part comprises nine different dipping sauces: Cucumber Raita, Roasted Red Pepper Hummus, Mango Chutney, Tomato-Date Jam, Tamarind Chutney, Coriander Chutney, Garlic Pickle, Red Chile Sambal, or Spicy Jalapeño-Lime Pickle.

 Your server will go over which one is which, but the main thing you’ll want to know is the order of heat.
-They start with mild and go up one side and back down the other to the hottest.
+The selections start with mild and go up one side and back down the other to the hottest.

-As far as entrees go, Sanaa has a nice selection of items that you would be hard pressed to find elsewhere.
-This is the “Today’s Sustainable Fish” menu item that turned out to be salmon.
+As far as entrees go, Sanaa has an excellent selection of items that you would be hard-pressed to find elsewhere.
+For example, this is the “Today’s Sustainable Fish” menu item that turned out to be salmon.

 As a person who prepares and enjoys a reasonable amount of salmon, I was thoroughly impressed with this dish.

 It came out piping hot, which sent off a warning sign that it might be overcooked.
-But it ended up having perfectly crispy skin, delicious seasoning, and a nice internal temperature.
+But it ended up having perfectly crispy skin, delicious seasoning, and an appropriate internal temperature.

-This was also a great dish to follow up the bread service.
+The salmon was a great dish to follow up the bread service.
 It wasn’t too much, and I felt good about the entire meal after we left.

 My son ordered grilled New York Strip from the allergy-friendly menu.
-This came with green beans, crispy potatoes, and avocado cream.
+The steak came with green beans, crispy potatoes, and avocado cream.

-The steak was a nice portion, and I felt it came in at a much better price point than many of the other steaks we have had on the property.
-This item was, of course, modified to be safe for his specific food allergies.
+The steak was a nice portion, and I felt it came in at a much better price than many of the other steaks we had on the property.
+This item was, of course, modified, so it was safe for his specific food allergies.

 Also, we were pleased with the server and the level of knowledge she had about food allergies and dining at Sanaa.
 It was one of the rare instances where we didn’t feel the need to request a chef.

-I ordered the Mishkaki-a gingered Braai Beef Kabab with Kenyan Mukimo and Braised Greens on a prior visit to Sanaa.
+On another visit to Sanaa, I ordered the Mishkaki, described as a gingered Braai Beef Kabab with Kenyan Mukimo and Braised Greens.

 This beef kebab was another delicious option.
-One of the things that’s nice about Sanaa is the side components of the dishes.
-I especially like the purees and braised greens that accompany many of the meals.
+One of the nice things about Sanaa is the side components of the dishes.
+I especially like the purees and braised greens accompanying many of the meals.

 What you probably didn’t see on the online version of the menu is the Specialty Cocktail offerings at Sanaa.
-The drink in the picture below is the Malawi Mango Margarita.
+For example, the drink in the picture below is the Malawi Mango Margarita.

 As far as drinks go, Sanaa has a separate menu offering various specialty cocktails and non-alcoholic specialties.